alidcast/interdep/README.md

 - Call `interdep.multi-repo/process` to get deps config that combines your root and registered repository configurations.

 Some considerations to keep in mind:
 - Non-namespaced aliases are not allowed in sub-repos.
-E.g. instead of a `:test` alias, use `:[sub-project]/test`.
+So, for example, instead of having a `:dev` alias in a subrepo, you'd use `:[subrepo]/dev`.
 This makes it simple to merge multiple aliases and use them together in the root of a project.
 - Top-level `:paths` or `:deps` are not allowed in sub-repos.
 These properties are meant to be auto-included when starting a program but that behavior is inflexible when multiple dep configs are unified.
 - All `:extra-paths` and `:local/root` can be declared as usual.
 When processing deps, any path strings will be qualified to include their respective repository name, and can also be made relative to another directory using the `:root-dir` option.
 This was done so that you could still enter into a sub-project and start a Clojure program with its aliases, without any processing.